The Bluereefdivers Scuba Academy is a Jakaranda Children’s Home initiative, which commenced in March 2010.

 Feedback and Information

-Sponsors will receive regular updates and ongoing feedback by the managing committee pertaining the progress of Dive for Life, including all the latest news and events.
+Sponsors will receive regular updates and ongoing feedback by the managing committee pertaining the progress of the scuba academy, including all the latest news and events.

-Dive for Life invites you to participate in this developmental programme.
+We invite you to participate in this developmental program.
 Opportunities include the provision of diving gear, sea life posters, aquatic books, informative DVD’s, medical supplies, and funding.
-For additional opportunities,
+For additional opportunities, please contact a Bluereefdivers or the Children’s home representative.

-Our purpose with the Scuba project is to develop skills and self-esteem, while raising awareness of the importance of protecting the aquatic environment and learning more about nature.– Dive for life.
+Our purpose with the Scuba project is to develop skills and self-esteem, while raising awareness of the importance of protecting the aquatic environment and learning more about nature.

 For more information contact our marketing department: